MicrosoftDocs/customer-voice/cv-docs/satisfaction-metrics.md

 **To edit satisfaction metrics**

-After you've created the satisfaction metrics you need, you can edit their details or delete the ones that you don't need.<!--Suggested.-->
+After you've created the satisfaction metrics you need, you can edit their details or delete the ones that you don't need.

 1. Open the survey.